Skip to main content

 Returning to normal

 You can return to work when you feel ready and able to.
-If you feel unable to return straight away then you can complete a self – certificate sick note for 7 days or obtain a note from GED or your GP.
+If you feel unable to return straight away then you can complete a self – certificate sick note for 7 days or obtain a note from EPAU, GED or your GP.
 Letters to confirm our diagnosis and treatment will be sent to them so they are aware of what has happened.

 Once the bleeding has stopped it will then vary how long it will take for you normal menstrual cycle to return.
 Your next period may be a little heavier than normal and your cycles could be a little irregular for a while.

-If you are keen to try again for a pregnancy we would advise you wait until after your next period so you are aware of approximate time of conception which will make things a little easier for the timing of scans and antenatal appointments.
+If you are keen to try again for a pregnancy, we would advise you wait until after your next period so you are aware of approximate time of conception which will make things a little easier for the timing of scans and antenatal appointments.

 • Experiencing a pregnancy loss under 12 weeks Gestation